NiklasTiede/CheatSheet-Linux/README.md

   <img  align="center" height="400px" src="docs/wordcloud_transparent.png" />
 <p>

-This is a collection of commands I'm using on my linux machine (Ubuntu 20.04.1 LTS) as a Python developer.
+This is a collection of commands I'm using on my linux machine (Ubuntu 20.04.1 LTS) as a Python/Java developer.
 It is a structured documentation of the commands I'm using throughout interactive shell sessions.
 Caution, this abstract is highly opinionated :wink:

 <!-- [Python Cheat sheet](https://www.pythoncheatsheet.org/) -->